Durango, Colorado

 Where to Eat

-If you have even 20 minutes, the historical museum gives remarkable context to the town you're walking through.
-Small entry fee, huge payoff in understanding.
+Even 20 minutes here gives remarkable context to the town you're walking through.
+Small entry fee, huge payoff.

 The Mine Tailings

-The orange-tinted landscape around Silverton isn't natural — it's the legacy of more than a century of hard-rock mining.
+The orange-tinted landscape around Silverton is the legacy of more than a century of hard-rock mining.
 The colors are striking and the scale is sobering.

 Don't Miss the Train

 The train will leave without you.
 No exceptions.
-Set an alarm 30 minutes before departure and make sure you know where the depot is (it's hard to miss, but in a fun, historic-saloon-town kind of way, Silverton is distracting).
+Set an alarm 30 minutes before departure and know where the depot is.

 The View From Town

 Silverton sits in a bowl surrounded by peaks on all sides.
-Walk to the edge of the residential area and just look up.
+Walk to the edge of the residential area and look up.
 You're at 9,318 feet; the peaks around you reach 13,000+.
-It's one of the most dramatic town settings in Colorado.

-The full Durango-to-Silverton run only operates from late April through late October — high mountain passes and weather make the complete journey impractical in winter.
-But the railroad doesn't go dormant.
-The Cascade Canyon Winter Train runs on selected dates from November through early April, traveling about 26 miles into the canyon before turning around at the Cascade Canyon wye.
+The full Durango-to-Silverton run operates from late April through late October.
+In winter, the Cascade Canyon Winter Train runs on selected dates November through early April, traveling about 26 miles into the canyon before turning around.

 The Destination